manelocana/Manelocana/README.md

 ### Hi there 👋

 Bonjour,
-je suis etudiant de developpement, je suis interesé pour le backend, j'espere avoir un bon avance, bonne continuation a vous aussi :)
+je m'appelle Manel,
+je suis developpeur debutant, focalisé sur le backend.

 <!--
 **manelocana/Manelocana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.